-Light emitting diodes (LEDs) are even more efficient and less expensive than CFLs.
-LEDs have become a very affordable option for lighting in homes and businesses, and use even less energy than CFLs.
+Light emitting diodes (LEDs) are far more efficient and less expensive.
+LEDs have become a very affordable option for lighting in homes and businesses.
 LEDs last 25 times longer than a traditional incandescent, are more durable than the other options available on the market, and have many technical applications.